Frequently asked questions about mobile banking

 Answer: Activation codes are not case sensitive.

 Answer: Huntington doesn't charge to send you alerts1 but your carrier may charge you data fees.
 Please contact your mobile carrier for details.

-Answer: Yes, you can set time preferences (Do Not Disturb) for when you don’t want alerts delivered by email, text, or push notifications.
-The alert(s) will be sent once the Do Not Disturb time you set is over.
-Please note, you will still receive certain critical or time-sensitive alerts during your Do No Disturb) time, including 24-Hour Grace® alerts.
+Answer: Yes, you can set time preferences (Do Not Disturb) for when you don’t want alerts delivered by email, text, or push notification.
+The alert(s) will be sent once the Do Not Disturb time you set is over1.
+Please note, you will still receive certain critical or time-sensitive alerts during your Do No Disturb time, including 24-Hour Grace®† alerts.

 Answer: Be sure to check your network connection.
 If that seems to be working, then check to see if the device is blocked from downloading apps.
 For example, if you have an iPad issued by your employer, there may be firewalls in place that block you from downloading the app.

 Answer: With the exception of certain investment accounts, accounts eligible for online banking will be viewable within the app.

 Answer: The Huntington Mobile app supports iPhones and iPads running iOS 10.3 or higher and Android smartphones and tablets running version 5.0 or higher.

 Answer: Apple users can go to the App Store to view the available updates.
 Android users can go to Google Play to view the available updates.
 If your device is setup for automatic updates, the Huntington Mobile app will be updated automatically.

 Answer: Most of the time you will not be required to re-register.
 However, some security updates made to the Huntington Mobile app to protect customer information will require re-registration.